There’s a secret to life

 Talk about the perfect line for Silent Meditation!

-This line is the ultimate game changer for silent meditation.
+This line was the ultimate game changer for silent meditation.
 As soon as I repeated the line, my mind went out of duality, and into a centeredness that nearly startled me.
 A state like that would usually take me most of the evening to get there, but here, I was already there.

 At that moment, I realized that I am already everything I need to be, I am Love, so I might as well just relax into that Love.